 With a single search on Square One Insurance’s online platform, you can get quotes, buy policies and submit claims.
 If you need help, you can talk to a licensed agent who can answer your questions via a webchat function or by phone.
 You’ll find home, condo, and tenant insurance, and if you rent out your home on Airbnb, affordable home-sharing insurance.
 All policies cover most common personal items, such as laptops, smartphones and furniture, and you can purchase additional coverage for specialty items like bicycles and artwork.
 Policies also protect you against water damage and theft, plus the company will cover the costs of rebuilding your home to meet the latest bylaw or code changes.
 Even if you have bad credit, you’ll find the right policy at a modest premium.

 Established in 1945, The Co-Operators has been a trusted, Canadian-owned institution for over 70 years.
 Home insurance quotes can be done online or in-person, and they offer comprehensive home insurance, as well as optional coverage and claims can be made through their iPhone app.
 Their coverage goes above and beyond most policies by also covering everything from unauthorized debit or credit card use, identity fraud recovery expenses, and coverage of your personal property while you are moving.
 Plus, if you need more coverage, you can purchase optional insurance on top of that.

 Allstate Home Insurance

-If you're looking for the flexibility to customize your insurance package, Allstate may be your best bet.
-Depending on your needs, Allstate lets you personalize your home insurance, and there is a wealth of different packages available, from basic coverage to elite to their VIP package.
+If you’re looking for the flexibility to customize your insurance package, Allstate may be your best bet.
+Depending on your needs, Allstate lets you personalize your home insurance; there is a wealth of different coverage available, including basic, elite, and VIP packages.
 Their “myLocker” feature allows you to organize your home contents by category or room.